WayfaringKid/RentGPT/README.md

 - **React**: For front-end development.
 - **CSS**: For styling the front-end components.
 - **Flask**: For the back-end logic.
-- **CrowdStrike**: For cybersecurity measures to ensure the integrity and confidentiality of user data.
+- **Cloudflare**: For cybersecurity measures to ensure the integrity and confidentiality of user data.

 ### Optional